Fairness for Freshness: Optimal Age of Information Based OFDMA Scheduling with Minimal Knowledge: Extension: Heuristic AoI Enhancement upon Extra Knowledge

 \subsection{AoI-Driven Scheduling upon Transmission Feedback}

 In use scenarios that allow the implementation of basic QoS management, an ACK/NACK feedback is usually available on the LLC layer for every transmission attempt, so that the server will be aware of the exact instantaneous AoI of every UE at arbitrary time.
 Furthermore, a rough estimation of the channel status, e.g. the RSSI, is also usually available for every individual UE in such scenarios.
-In this case, the intermediate level knowledge can be leveraged for a heuristic scheduling for AoI enhancement, which is based on AoI-index \cite{kadota18,jiang19_tcom}:
+In this case, the intermediate level knowledge can be leveraged for a heuristic scheduling for AoI enhancement, which is based on AoI-index \cite{kadota18,jiang19_tcom}.
+More specifically, in arbitrary time slot $t$, when assigned with a uniformly allocated blocklength $\sum\limits_{m\in\mathcal{M}}a_{\pi,m,i}(t)=n\times \left\lfloor\frac{M}{l\subscript{opt}}\right\rfloor$, the PER $\varepsilon_{i}$ achievable by UE $i$ can be estimated by \eqref{eq:single_link_error_pro}.
+According to \cite{kadota18}, we compute the AoI index for every UE $i\in\mathcal{I}$, which is $\zeta_{i}(t)=h_{i}(t)\times\left[h_i(t)+1\right]\times(1-\varepsilon_{i})$.
+In every time slot $t$, we propose to schedule the $l\subscript{opt}$ UEs with largest AoI indices to transmit.